top of page

 Twiggy vintage glamour

-Lesley Hornby, better known as Twiggy, revolutionised fashion with her mod style and distinctive look.
-Her arrival on the fashion scene coincided with—and in many ways catalysed—London's swinging sixties movement.
-She embodied the youthquake that transformed fashion from a top-down directive to a bottom-up revolution.
-Her influence extends beyond clothing to beauty standards and youth culture, regularly resurging in contemporary collections during our cyclical returns to '60s style.
+Lesley Hornby, better known as Twiggy, revolutionised fashion with her mod style.
+Her arrival on the fashion scene coincided with London's swinging sixties movement.
+She embodied the youth-quake that transformed fashion from a top-down directive to a bottom-up revolution.
+Twiggy's influence extends beyond clothing to beauty standards and youth culture, regularly resurfacing in contemporary collections that revisit '60s style.

 Diana Ross: Glamorous Innovation